kottenator/jquery-circle-progress/README.md

 | animation | Animation config.
 See [jQuery animations](http://api.jquery.com/animate/). <br> You may also set it to `false` <br> Default: `{ duration: 1200, easing: "circleProgressEase" }`  <br> `"circleProgressEase"` *is just a ease-in-out-cubic easing* |
 | animationStartValue | Default animation starts at `0.0` and ends at specified `value`.
 Let's call this direct animation.
 If you want to make reversed animation then you should set `animationStartValue` to `1.0`.
 Also you may specify any other value from `0.0` to `1.0` <br> Default: `0.0`

-From `v1.1.3` you can specify any config option as HTML `data-` attribute.
+From version `1.1.3` you can specify any config option as HTML `data-` attribute.

 It will work *only on init*, i.e. after the widget is inited you may update its properties only via `.circleProgress({/*...*/})` method. `data-` attributes will be ignored.

-Also, object options like `"fill"` or `"animation"` should be in valid JSON format:
+Also, object options like `"fill"` or `"animation"` should be valid JSON (and don't forget about HTML-escaping):

 ```html
 <div